 Differences between versions

-Aside from having additional settings, Level up!
-Plus has a more reliable cheat guard system built-in that covers long time frames (weeks to months instead of hours).
+Aside from having additional settings, Level Up XP+ has a more reliable cheat guard system built-in that covers long time frames (weeks to months instead of hours).
 It is also important to note that the cheat guard of the free version does not protect from abuse using the mobile apps.

 Max. actions in time frame